4 Ways to Have Difficult Conversations During the Holidays

 - Your words are like a construction site; they can either build people up or tear them down.
 You have the opportunity to be respectful and gracious regardless of the topic at hand.
 When children in the room watch you navigate a complicated conversation in a respectful way, you are teaching them.
 Whether you believe they are paying attention or not, they are more than likely taking in your words and your every move.

 - Speaking respectfully makes a difference.
 If you demean, degrade and disrespect the person you are speaking with and then walk away from the relationship, they will have one less person in their life who has a different perspective that could elicit thought-provoking conversations.

 - Self-control is key.
 We are all in charge of our own emotions, actions and behaviors.
 Even when people are disrespectful toward us, we can choose to respond in kind or to do something different.
 It absolutely takes two to tango, but it only takes one person to change the dance.
 If you refuse to escalate and meet like behavior with like behavior, it becomes a different kind of conversation.

 In the end, we must figure out how to live civilly with people who don’t think exactly like us.
-Thinking about those conversations ahead of time can help you handle those difficult topics with confidence.
+Thinking about those difficult conversations during the holidays ahead of time can help you handle those topics with confidence.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***